 While driving in Dubai, you can find several navigation signboards which are helping drivers to reach different destinations without losing their way.
-Green signs on the road direct the motorists towards the routes within Dubai while the blue signs navigate towards routes that connecting Dubai with other cities.
-If you know and can understand the signs properly, to memorize the navigations by signboard colors can be useful and helpful.
+If you know and can understand the signs properly, memorizing the navigations by signboard colors can be useful and helpful.

 9: Placing stickers on a vehicle without permission